wlemuel/awesome-ai-client/README.md

 	</p>
 </h1>

-Curated list of clients, including web apps and desktop clients, powered by AI such as ChatGPT, Midjourney.
+Curated list of clients, including web apps and desktop clients, powered by AI such as ChatGPT, Midjourney, Gemini.

 If you wish to contribute: [start a pull request](https://github.com/wlemuel/awesome-ai-client/pulls)